• Skip to primary navigation

 Gluten-free apple cobbler is the perfect fruit dessert.How to Make Gluten-Free Apple Cobbler:

-Place sliced apples, 3/4 cup sugar, and cornstarch together in a medium pot.
+Place sliced apples, 3/4 cup sugar, and cornstarch in a medium pot.
 Cook over medium-low heat, stirring frequently.
-Continue with the rest of the recipe while the apples are cooking just keep an eye on them and stir frequently.
+While the apples are cooking, continue with the rest of the recipe, just keep an eye on them and stir frequently.

-Stir together almond milk and apple cider vinegar together in a cup and let sit.
+Stir together almond milk and apple cider vinegar in a cup and let sit.

-It’s good served warm, room temperature, or cold.
+It’s good served warm, at room temperature, or cold.

 Gluten-free apple cobbler on a blue dessert plate.